HiroshiOkada/color-name/README.md

 ## Howto Deploy

-`yarn build` and upload build/ foler to your server
+`npm run build` and upload build/ foler to your server

 ## Author